arbor-sim/arbor/doc/fileformat/nmodl.rst

   beginning of the simulation to caluclate the reversal potential of the ion, and then remains constant.
   Otherwise, the reversal potential is set by the user and remains constant.

+One of the main consequences of this difference in behavior is that in Arbor, a mechanism modifying the reversal potential (for example ``nernst``) can only be applied (for a given ion) at a global level on a given cell.
+While in Neuron, different mechanisms can be used for calculating the reversal potential of an ion on different parts of the morphology.
+This is due to the different methods Arbor and NEURON use for discretising the morphology.
+(A ``region`` in Arbor may include part of a CV, where as in NEURON, a ``section``can only contain full ``segments``).

 Modelers are encouraged to verify the expected behavior of the reversal potentials of ions as it can lead to vastly different model behavior.